robincamille/bot-tutorial-jumpstart-2020/README.md

 *Change it up!*
 - Choose different [word lists](https://github.com/dariusk/corpora).
 Make sure to change the URLs in lines ``22-24`` and the list name in lines ``27-29``.
 - Choose a different piece of text to make into a mad lib.
+- Advanced: this script repeats a lot of things, like fetching and processing each .json file.
+Create a function or two to cut down on repetitive code.

 ## Commit your changes with Git